 SSWD 110 and SSWD 120, or permission of the Chair

 - Theories of helping, medical, psychiatric, behavioral and psychotherapeutic approaches

 - Informed Consent

 - Mental health issues, addictions, family violence issues

-- Suicide prevention and intervention, grief and loss issues.
+- Suicide prevention and intervention

 - Social work practice tools, clinical interview, social history, needs assessment